 - Dead because of your disobedience (Ephesians 2:1)

-- A Slave of sin (Romans 6:17)
+- A slave of sin (Romans 6:17)

-- Far Away from God (Ephesians 2:13)
+- Far away from God (Ephesians 2:13)

-- Full of Darkness (Ephesians 5:8)
+- Full of darkness (Ephesians 5:8)

-In Christ, you are redeemed (Ephesians 1:7 ESV) and made new (Isaiah 43:18-19, Colossians 3:10).
+Because in Christ, you are redeemed (Ephesians 1:7 ESV) and made new (Isaiah 43:18-19, Colossians 3:10).
 Praise God that he redeems all he allows and that a painful past can be a reminder not of your weakness but of God’s greatness.